Shedding light on the workings of the Intellectual Property Enterprise Court

 What happens when your copyright is infringed and the infringer won’t pay up or won’t stop infringing?
 Court action through the Intellectual Property Enterprise Court (IPEC) has been made more straightforward since the establishment of a Small Claims Track (SCT) for intellectual property claims below £10,000.
 The SCT addresses the barrier to court enforcement for low value claims, as previously, the relatively small amount of money at stake didn’t justify the cost and trouble of bringing court action.
 However, due to the lack of transparency surrounding judgments in the IPEC, individuals considering court action may still have some hesitation in pursuing this route.
 Potential claimants would benefit from being informed about how the Court decides cases, the amount it awards and who commonly brings claims.

+They then conducted a detailed review of these cases and their research provides important insight into the way in which the Court deals with cases of photographic copyright infringement.
 The decisions in these cases reveal the Court to be highly sympathetic to the difficulties faced by freelance professional photographers, recognising the importance of income from copyright.
 The Court was generally unsympathetic to arguments commonly advanced by infringers.
 Assuming that everything on the internet can be freely used or that, because cheap and stock images are widely available, only a nominal amount should be paid, were not sufficient defences.
 In all but one case, the claimant was successful.

 Furthermore, in the overwhelming majority of judgments, the infringement itself was considered to be clear-cut.
 The only question for the Court was the amount of money to be awarded.
 Copyright law – the Copyright Designs and Patents Act 1988 (the CDPA) – enables a claimant to claim financial remedies on a number of grounds.
 The research paper details the amounts awarded in specific cases and reveals the discussion behind these amounts, where available.